 Heavy Metal Comics 2021

-I am loving the way that this is being told.
-The story & plot development we see through how the sequence of events unfold as well as how the reader learns information is presented exceptionally well.
-The character development that we see through the dialogue, the character interaction as well as how they act and react to the situations and circumstances which they encounter is phenomenally rendered.
-How we see these being done really brings out some great personality traits within the characters.
-The pacing is excellent and as it takes us through the pages revealing the events we’re caught up in this high tension, adrenaline fuelled encounter.
+I am very much enjoying the way that this is being told.
+The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented exceptionally well.
+The character development that we see through the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter helps bring these amazing personalities to the forefront.
+The pacing is superb and as it takes us through the pages revealing more of the story the more insanely absurd and fun the book becomes.

-How we see this being structured and how the layers within the story continue to emerge, grow, evolve and strengthen is magnificently rendered.
-The layers really open up some interesting avenues to be explored.
-The wolves and Lewis Savage for example or why we don’t see more of Brady when his cold wet body is pulled from the water.
-All these add this wonderful depth, dimension and complexity to the story and it's glorious to see.
-How everything works together to create the story’s ebb & flow as well as how it moves the story forward is flawlessly achieved.
+I like how we see this being structured and how the layers within the story continue to emerge, grow, evolve and strengthen.
+What I like is how the layers open up avenues to be explored now some avenues will be explored and others won’t be but they all add this great depth, dimension and complexity to the story.
+From the game of cards to the party what we see really gives the characters something extra.
+How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is really nice to see.